pascal-roth/thundertorch/source/ML_utils/getting_started/DataLoader.rst

 Validation and Test Dataset
 ---------------------------

-Prior to the use of the DataLoader as input of the pl.Trainer class, the DataLoader has to include training, validation and test data set.
+Prior to the use of the DataLoader an input of the pl.Trainer class, the DataLoader has to include training, validation, and test data set.
 These datasets can be obtained in two different ways.
 One way is to load individual datasets for validation and/ or testing.
-Thereby, the loading can be performed when the Loader is initialized or afterwards by calling the funktions “add_val_data” / “add_test_data”.
+Thereby, the loading can be performed when the Loader is initialized or afterward by calling the functions “add_val_data” / “add_test_data”.
 The same datatypes as for the training data are supported (.csv, .txt, .h5).
 An example using the TabularLoader is as follows: